-The theory and technique of group psychotherapy are examined and practiced.
-Students learn the stages of group dynamics, the curative factors of group therapy, and the various types of group treatment.
-Psychological risks of group therapy and ethical issues involved in conducting group psychotherapy are explored.
+This course examines theory and techniques of group psychotherapy, including the stages of group dynamics, the curative factors of group therapy, and the various types of group treatment.
+Psychological risks of group therapy, and ethical issues involved in conducting group psychotherapy will be explored.